 North Pines Campground

-As in all campgrounds in Yosemite, visitors at North Pines Campground are required to follow strict guidelines about storing food and scented items in bear-proof lockers provided at each campsite.
+Lower Pines Campground visitors, as at all Yosemite campgrounds, are required to follow strict guidelines about storing food and scented items in bear-proof lockers provided at each campsite.
 Food may not be stored in vehicles.
 Visitors who follow Yosemite's guidelines rarely have problems with bears.

 Not all sites will accommodate the maximum trailer and RV lengths shown below.
 Read vehicle limitations on the reservation site carefully before making a reservation.